zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 // my name is bob, hi!
 ```

 As we see above, when the `greet` function is invoked as a function, `this` is the global scope.
-However, when greet is invoked as a method of an object `this` changes to equal that object receiving the method call.
+However, when greet is invoked as a method of an object `this` changes to equal the object receiving the method call.
 One thing we have yet to explore, is how Javascript allows us to set `this` to equal whatever we want.
 Let's look at that.

 ```js
 function greet() {